tdm-project/tdm-power-load-forecaster/README.md

 `--measurement-ts MEASUREMENT_TS`
 : name of the time series containing the pulse measurements (default: emontx3)

+`--processed-ts PROCESSED_TS`
+: name of the time series containing the processed pulse measurements (default: processed)

 `--forecast-ts FORECAST_TS`
 : name of the time series containing the power load forecasts (default: forecast)